Student Assignment Policy

 The Home-Based plan uses a student’s home as the starting point.

 - BPS will offer a customized list of school choices for every family based on their home address.
-It includes every school within a one-mile radius of their home plus, as needed, nearby schools that have the highest levels of MCAS performance and growth.
+It includes every school within a one-mile radius of their home plus, as needed, nearby high-quality schools based on BPS's School Quality Framework (SQF) system of measurement.
 This ensures that every family has access to high-quality schools, no matter where they live.

 - The list may also grow, as needed, to include schools offering K0, Advanced Work Class (AWC) and more, and to ensure we can offer every child a seat in a school on his or her list.
 These are called “Option Schools.”

 - Families may also select any citywide school.
 And some families may have regional options, as well.

 - Every family has a choice of at least six schools; most will have between 10 and 14 choices.

 - The Home-Based plan uses an algorithm, similar to a lottery; therefore we can’t guarantee an applicant will be assigned to one of his or her top choices

 - Students who apply for grades K0, K1, 6, 7, and 9 in January have the best chance of assignment to their top choice schools.